Last changed

 Be sure to replace the ORGANIZATION

-placeholder with the name used for your organization's private repository within the Chainguard registry.
+placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Contour is a Kubernetes ingress controller that deploys Envoy as a reverse proxy and load balancer.
-The Kubernetes manifest provided in the Contour quick start guide, deploys both Contour and Envoy.
+The Kubernetes manifest provided in the Contour quick start guide deploys both Contour and Envoy.

 If you also require a Chainguard image for Envoy, you can find this in our image catalog.

-You'll need to either create your own modified copy of the manifest, or
+You'll need to either create your own modified copy of the manifest or, alternatively, use a tool such as Kustomize to replace the images.

 Example using Kustomize: